 What flatters you: LENGTH

-- I always steer completely away from any short or cropped pant, one that stops somewhere between the knee and the calf.
-I feel it does no favors no matter what shape or height you are.
-A short cropped look will hit your calf and create an abrupt stopping point to the eye.
-What you really want is for the eye to see one long line where your legs are concerned.
+- I always steer completely away from any short or cropped pant that stops between the knee and the calf.
+I feel no matter what shape or height you are it does no favors.
+A short cropped look hits the calf and shortens the leg.
+You really want the eye to see one long line where your legs are concerned.

 What flatters you: SHAPE

 - Fitted is uniformly flattering.
-Don’t make the mistake of thinking you can hide under a tent.
-It only makes you look like you’re camping.
+Don’t make the mistake of thinking you can hide under baggy clothes.
 One shape I love is the dolman sleeve top, it’s fitted at your waist and loose above making it incredibly flattering and forgiving shape for most figures.

-- I could live in jeans, but they have to be cut to fit my figure.
+- I could live in jeans, but they have to fit my figure.
 You probably have a favorite brand too.
 I’ve tried on so many and finally realized not all jeans are created equal.
 Do you know which shapes flatter you?
 I was in luck when the low rise came back in popularity.
-Striking the right balance between below the waist and falling down over your ass is the trick.
-It’s all up to the manufacturer.
 Some brands have perfected the blend of lycra and denim that provide give without the sag.

 - My favorite brands are the Gap/OldNavy/Banana Republic group, Joe’s Jeans, Kut from the Kloth.
 Find a brand that caters to your shape.

 - Skirts are a little trickier.
 A nice pencil skirt is a great shape to work with.
 If it hits just above or below the knee I believe it flatters most of us.
-Knits are more forgiving and a drop waistband is too.
+Knits are more forgiving especially with a drop waistband.
 Pencil skirts look great with a slim fitting top or shirt.
 Try pairing the dolman style top with your pencil skirt to create a slim silhouette below.

 What flatters you: COLOR

 - Anything you wear close to your face should bring out your eye color and your natural hair and skin shades.
-If you find a scarf you keep reaching for, it likely has your favorite color in it or works with a majority of your wardrobe.
-I have bluish gray eyes so blues and grays and even greens are a natural.
-If I wear brown or black I keep it away from my face as it can be too harsh to most colorings, especially older skin.
+If you find a scarf you keep reaching for, chances are it’s in your favorite color and works with most of your wardrobe.
+I have bluish gray eyes so blues, grays and even greens are a natural.

 - Keep in mind your skin color and hair have changed a bit over the years.
 Dress for who you are now.
 Softer is better and more flattering.
 So instead of a deep red, how about a deep rose?
-Change your black to charcoal gray, or if your skin is warmer toned, a nice chocolate brown.
+Change your black to charcoal gray, or if you have warmer skin tone, chocolate brown or deep blue.